Bredgade 45: Construction

 In 1729–1730, Ferdinand Danneskiold-Laurvig expanded the Danneskiold-Laurvig Mansion with a new north wing.
 The building was most likely constructed by Phillip de Langes.
 The property was listed in the new cadastre of 1756 as No. 209 in St. Ann's East Quarter.

 On 17 November 1788, Frédéric de Coninck and Niels Lunde Reiersen purchased the mansion.
 Coninck became the sole owner of the property in 1789.
-Om the 180+s, he undertook a comprehensive transformation of the north wing.
+In the 1800s, he undertook a comprehensive transformation of the north wing.
 He initially charged Andreas Kurjerup with creating a plan for a hotel (herbergergård) on the site bit these plans were not realized.
-Coninck kept the north wing when he sold the corner building to dowager queen Juliane Marie (1729-1796) in 1794.
+Coninck kept the north wing when he sold the corner building to dowager queen Juliane Marie (1729–1796) in 1794.
 The property was subsequently referred to as No. 209 C. The long building was divided into three sections.
 The section closest to the Frederick's Church site was used as his own home and office.
 The central section contained the home of his brother Jean de Coninck.
 The section adjacent to the old mansion was used as residential quarters for staff.

 Coninck's property was listed in the new cadastre of 1806 as No. 186 in St. Ann's East Quarter.
-The poet and translator C. F. E. Wilster (1797-1840) was a resident in the building in 1911.
+The poet and translator C. F. E. Wilster (1797–1840) was a resident in the building in 1911.